Inspector Notty K

 Inspector Notty K is a 2018 Indian Bengali language romantic comedy film, directed by Ashok Pati and produced by Jeet, Nispal Singh, Gopal Madnani, Amit Jumrani, Joydeep Roy Chowdhury and Abdul Aziz.
-It is a remake of the 2013 Punjabi film Jatt & Juliet 2.
 Jeet stars as the titular character alongside Nusrat Faria, the two starring in their third film together after Badsha – The Don (2016) and Boss 2: Back to Rule (2017).

 Plot

-The film is about Natabar Khara alias Notty K. He always tells about Bengali word "Gutil".
-He wants to be a police inspector.
-For love and romance he made a fake case and went to Italy.
-Then he meets Sameera, the inspector of the Italian police.
+The film is about Natabar Khara alias Notty K. He always talks about a Bengali word, "Gutil".
+He dreams to be a police inspector.
+For the case love and romance, he created a fake case and went to Italy.
+There, he meets Sameera, an inspector of the Italian police.
 Notty K falls in love with Sameera.
-Sameera became angry at first time but she also fall in love later.
-After knowing all information from Deben Ghosh Sameera became very angry.
-In her engagement she pick Notty K as her life partner.
-After coming in India Sameera gives Notty K a condition, say Sameera the meaning of the word "Gutil" or he can't touch Sameera.
-Finally a biker without helmet say the meaning of "Gutil" to Notty K. The biker said "Gutil" means "Goodwill".
-And Sameera and Notty K start a happy life.
+Sameera becomes angry at first, but later she also falls in love with him.
+After receiving all information from Deben Ghosh about Notty K, Sameera becomes very angry.
+During her engagement, she picks Notty K as her life partner.
+After returning to India, Sameera gives Notty K a condition, to tell her the meaning of the word "Gutil", else he can't marry Sameera.
+Unexpectedly, a random biker tells Notty K the meaning of "Gutil".
+The biker said that "Gutil" meant "Goodwill".
+Sameera and Notty K start a happy life.